topkecleon/otouto/README.md

 When an action or cron function fails, the exception is caught and passed to the `handle_exception` utilty and is either printed to the console or send to the chat/channel defined in `log_chat` in config.lua.

 Interactions with the bot API are straightforward.
-Every binding function shares the name of the API method (eg `sendMessage`).
-An additional function, `sendReply`, accepts the `msg` table and a string as an argument, and sends the string as a reply to that message.
+See the [Bindings section](#bindings) for details.

 Several functions used in multiple plugins are defined in utilities.lua.
 Refer to that file for usage and documentation.